Each of the 5 Lean management principles has its specific action items, find out how to start implementing it by following our concise guide.

 Although visualizing your workflow this way is a good start, you should consider mapping your process more precisely by including the steps that compose each stage.

-When mapping your value stream for the first time, you should focus on value-adding steps.
+When mapping your value stream for the first time, you should focus on value-adding steps in order to create a Lean process.
 Be sure to correct it occasionally as your process evolves.

-In Lean management, flow is a key concept.
+In the world of Lean, flow is a key concept.
 Since any kind of waiting is a waste, when creating a flow of value, your goal is to ensure smooth delivery from the second you receive an order to the moment when you deliver it to the customer.

 A major impediment to creating a smooth flow are the bottlenecks in your process.
 As a manager, you should be watchful of how tasks progress through your workflow.
-Keep an especially close eye on where tasks get stuck and understand why that happens.Bottlenecks may be caused by lack of capacity at a certain stage, waiting on external stakeholders, etc.
+Keep an especially close eye on where tasks get stuck so you can look to understand why that happens.Bottlenecks may be caused by lack of capacity at a certain stage, waiting on external stakeholders, etc.

 Among the most common bottlenecks in any process are the review stages because most of the time the people reviewing work items are fewer than those that submit it and often the reviewers become overwhelmed.

-Alleviating the bottlenecks in your process is crucial for the creation of a smooth flow.
+Alleviating the bottlenecks in your process is crucial for the creation of a smooth and Lean flow.
 If you can’t alleviate them, at least be sure to protect any existing ones from getting clogged.

 A simple way to do it is to limit the amount of work that your team can have in progress simultaneously.
 Having this in mind, you should have a discussion with your team on the topic and agree together on acceptable WIP limits that will help them achieve maximum efficiency.